Bitcoins are discovered rather than printed. Computers around the world "mine" for coins by competing with each other.

 Despite the unstable political situation in early 2014, Ukraine’s central bank has still managed to issue statements on digital currencies, saying related businesses “must register with the agency and abide by existing laws related to the management of electronic money”.

-Meetings with policymakers in the UK in September suggested that bitcoin-based businesses would not have to register with regulators, at least for the time being, while they consider their regulatory position.
-The most recent message from the UK suggests that bitcoins won’t be treated as money, but will instead be classified as single-purpose vouchers, which could carry a value-added tax (sales tax) liability on any bitcoins that are sold.
+Meetings with policymakers in the UK in September 2013 suggested that bitcoin-based businesses would not have to register with regulators, at least for the time being, while they consider their regulatory position.
+For a while, the UK suggested that bitcoins wouldn’t be treated as money, but would instead be classified as single-purpose vouchers, which could carry a value-added tax (sales tax) liability on any bitcoins that are sold.

 China: People’s Republic of China